Key Pittman: Death and legacy

-It was falsely rumored for years that Pittman died before his final election in 1940, and that Democratic party leaders kept the body at Tonopah's Mizpah Hotel in a bathtub full of ice until after he was reelected so Governor Edward Carville, a fellow Democrat, could appoint a replacement.
+It was falsely rumored for years that Pittman died before his final election in 1940, and that Democratic party leaders kept the body at Tonopah's Mizpah Hotel in a bathtub full of ice until after he was reelected so Governor Edward P. Carville, a fellow Democrat, could appoint a replacement.
 The truth was, former Nevada State Archivist Guy Rocha wrote, "just as disreputable."
 Pittman suffered a severe heart attack just before the election on November 5, and two doctors told his aides before the election that death was imminent.
 To avoid affecting the election, the party told the press that the senator was hospitalized for exhaustion and that his condition was not serious.
 Pittman died on November 10 at the Washoe General Hospital in Reno, Nevada.
+He was buried at Masonic Memorial Gardens in Reno.

-Several pieces of legislation bore his name, including the Pittman Act of 1918 and the Pittman–Robertson Federal Aid in Wildlife Restoration Act of 1937.
+Several pieces of legislation bore his name, including the Pittman Act of 1918, concerning silver coinage, and the Pittman–Robertson Federal Aid in Wildlife Restoration Act of 1937.

 The Pittman section of the Alaska Railroad, more commonly known today as the community of Meadow Lakes west of Wasilla, was also named for him.
 Pittman Road runs north from its intersection with the George Parks Highway at "downtown" Meadow Lakes.

+A section of the city of Henderson, Nevada is unofficially known as Pittman.
+There is also a natural wash that traverses a large section of Henderson named after the former senator.
+It is known as the Pittman Wash and has a walking/biking trail alongside it.

-In 1941, his wife donated Pittman's papers to the Library of Congress.
-She temporarily withdrew them in 1942.
-They were returned to the Library by the Gates family in 1954.
+In 1941 Pittman's widow, the former Mimosa Gates, donated his papers to the Library of Congress.
+She withdrew them in 1942, but they were returned to the Library by the Gates family in 1954.